BLOG

 Are GoFundMe Donations Taxable?

-The primary question most people want answered is whether donations received through GoFundMe are subject to taxation.
-Generally, donations made for personal causes like medical expenses or educational costs are considered non-taxable gifts by the IRS.
-However, if donors receive something of value in return for their contribution, the transaction may be classified as a sale rather than a gift, making it taxable income.
-These exceptions are crucial to understand when determining your tax obligations.
-GoFundMe itself does not report funds raised to the IRS or withhold taxes from donations.
+Most people wonder if GoFundMe donations are taxable.
+Generally, personal donations for medical expenses or educational costs are considered non-taxable gifts by the IRS.
+However, if donors receive something of value in return, the transaction may be classified as a sale, making it taxable income.
+GoFundMe does not report funds to the IRS or withhold taxes.

 When Donations Become Taxable Income